manishankardurai/keyboardShortCuts/README.md

       />
 ```

-Also To get the active shortcut keys you can use a HOC function like below by passing your own component
+Also To get the active shortcut keys you can use a HOC function like below by wrapping your own parent component

 ```js
   export default withKeyboardShortcuts(AppWrapper);